Explaining Low Energy $\gamma$-ray Excess from the Galactic Centre using a Two Component Dark Matter Model: Results

-We also calculate the variations of the ratios $\frac{\Omega_{S}h^2}{\Omega_{\rm T} h^2}$, $\frac{\Omega_{\psi}h^2}{\Omega_{\rm T} h^2}$ with the mass of the lighter dark matter component $S$ for two different values of $M_{\psi}$ and the results are plotted in both the panels of Fig.\ref{plot2}.
+\paragraph{} We also calculate the variations of the ratios $\frac{\Omega_{S}h^2}{\Omega_{\rm T} h^2}$, $\frac{\Omega_{\psi}h^2}{\Omega_{\rm T} h^2}$ with the mass of the lighter dark matter component $S$ for two different values of $M_{\psi}$ and the results are plotted in both the panels of Fig.\ref{plot2}.
 In the left panel of Fig. \ref{plot2} we show the variations of the fractional contribution of $S$ to the total dark matter relic density with $M_S$ for $M_{\psi} = 80$ GeV (green coloured band) and 100 GeV (red coloured band).
 The right panel of the same figure (Fig. \ref{plot2}) shows how the fractional contribution of the heavier dark matter component $\psi$ to the total relic density varies with the mass of lighter dark matter component $S$.
 Similar to the plots in the left panel of Fig. \ref{plot2}, in the right panel too, the green and red coloured band represent allowed zones for $M_{\psi}=80$ GeV and $100$ GeV respectively.
-From the left panel of Fig. \ref{plot2} it appears that the contribution of $S$ to the overall relic density of the dark matter decreases as its mass increases.
-A possible reason of this nature could be the annihilation cross section of the dark matter component $S$ into the final states comprised of fermion and antifermion pair ($SS^\dagger\rightarrow f \bar{f}$, $f$ is any SM fermion except top quark) increases with $M_S$ (see Eq. (\ref{sigmaff})).
+From the left panel of Fig. \ref{plot2} it appears that the contribution of $S$ to the overall DM relic density decreases as its mass increases.
+A possible reason could be the increase of annihilation cross section (${\sigma {\rm v}}_{SS^\dagger\rightarrow f \bar{f}}$) of the dark matter component $S$ into the final states comprised of fermion and antifermion pair ($SS^\dagger\rightarrow f \bar{f}$, $f$ being any SM fermion except top quark) with $M_S$ (see Eq. (\ref{sigmaff})).
 Therefore the relic density of $S$ decreases.
-This results in an increment of the contribution of $\psi$ to the total density since the overall relic density of the dark matter candidates should fall within the range provided by the PLANCK experiment.
+This reduction in $\Omega_{S} h^2$ must be compensated by an increment towards the relic density of $\psi$ such that the total relic density of both the dark matter candidates always lies within the range provided by the PLANCK experiment.
 Also, the annihilation cross section of $\psi$ for the channel $\psi \bar{\psi} \rightarrow S S^\dagger$ decreases with $M_{S}$ (see Eq. (\ref{sigma-psi})) which further increases the individual density of $\psi$ and hence, its the contribution to the overall density.
 This feature is revealed in the plots of the right panel of Fig. \ref{plot2}.